 Amarillo Construction Accidents Lawyers

-Workers Call Arnold & Itkin LLP After Preventable Amarillo Construction Accidents
+Workers Call Arnold & Itkin After Preventable Amarillo Construction Accidents

 Occupational Safety & Health Administration (OSHA) data shows that of all nationwide fatal workplace accidents, 21% of them occurred in the construction industry.
 About 1 in 10 of every non-fatal workplace accident happened in the construction industry.
 Construction sites have workplace hazards that make fatalities more common in this industry than any other.
 The high risks require employers to use safety practices that prevent workers from getting injured.
 Without proper safety measures to protect workers like you, catastrophic incidents are more likely to occur.